Small Business Funding

 If summers pull your deposits down or your credit is thinner than you'd like, cash-flow-based options weigh deposits over score - see business funding with bad credit.
 Checking your options with The Broker Shop won't affect your credit score, so there is no downside to seeing where you stand.

-The Broker Shop is a broker, not a lender.
-We match you to the lenders whose guidelines you meet and let them compete for your business, so instead of guessing which funder is comfortable with a seasonal, education-focused business, you are put in front of the ones who already fund service businesses.
+The Broker Shop is a broker, not a funder.
+We match you to the funders whose guidelines you meet and let them compete for your business, so instead of guessing which funder is comfortable with a seasonal, education-focused business, you are put in front of the ones who already fund service businesses.
 It starts with one 2-minute application.

 See what you qualify for